jelly/jelly.github.com/_posts/2017-05-26-arch-weekly-2.md

 Archweb has been [upgraded to 1.8 LTS](https://lists.archlinux.org/pipermail/arch-dev-public/2017-May/028840.html), previously it was running on 1.7 which is no longer supported.
-If you encounter any issues on Archweb please report them on the [bugtracker](https://bugs.archlinux.org/).
+If you encounter any issues on https://archlinux.org please report them on the [bugtracker](https://bugs.archlinux.org/).

 ## MariaDB upgrade important news